Biblical Steps to Restore Broken Relationships

 Bringing up every past failure.
 The family uses past hurts as weapons in every current disagreement, making it impossible to move forward.

-Expecting the relationship to go back to "how it was."
+Expecting the relationship to go back to how it was.
 It won't.
 And that's okay.
-The goal isn't to restore the old relationship—it's to build a new, healthier one.
+The goal isn't to restore the old relationship.
+It's to build a new, healthier one.

 Trying to control the other person's timeline.
 You can't force someone to forgive faster or trust sooner.
 Respect their process.